General-Workspace/2-user_authentication_and_organisation/README.md

 # Authentication Service

-This is a simple authentication service that allows users to sign up and log in.
+Simple authentication service that allows users to sign up and log in.
 The service is built using Node.js, TypeScript, Express, and Postgres.
 At signup, a default organization is created using the user's first name.

 ## Installation